codeforequity-at/botium-box-samples/README.md

-# botium-box-samples
+# Botium Box Samples

-Botium Box Samples
+See the [Botium Wiki](https://botium.atlassian.net/wiki/spaces/BOTIUM/pages/57671681/Howto+Import+Botium+Samples) for information around these samples and how to use them.